Evertras/lakitu/README.md

 ## Users

 A sample set of users and user management is added.
 The intent is for the users to provide a public key, or they can have their keys generated.
-The public keys are stored in git, and the private keys are gitignored.
-This means that likely you will have to regenerate the keys if you want to actually use them.
-To do this, run:
+Since this is just a demo, the keys must be generated.
+In a real setup, the registered public keys should be checked into git, and the private keys should be stored elsewhere.

+This setup uses the user name to look for the SSH key.
+Only the public key must exist for the playbook to be run, and it must be placed in `ansible/keys/public/<username>.pub`.
+The private keys are generated on the fly purely for demonstration purposes and do not necessarily need to live in the private folder.

 ```bash
 # Regenerate all user keys